jbaublitz/miss-demeanor/README.md

 Navigate to `miss-demeanor/` and run `cargo build --release`.
 Your executable will be located at `./target/release/miss-demeanor`.

+## Using TLS with miss-demeanor
+Currently the TLS library that miss-demeanor uses only supports a PCKS12/DER identity format.
+This is not my choice and I hope to eventually be able to support PEM identites for the server.
+That being said, there are test certs available for you to take a look at checked into the project that I will ensure are up to date and can be used as a first step when evaluating if miss-demeanor is the right solution for you.

+The invocation is pretty simple: provide the path to `-f` for your PKCS12 identity file and use the environment variable `PKCS12_PASSWORD` to supply the password.

 ## Config format
 The config file is written in TOML.